irit-melodi/attelo/cluster/README.md

       source activate irit-rst-dt-$USER
       ```

-4. Fetch irit-rst-dt into the shared space
+4. Fetch irit-rst-dt into the shared space and link it into your
+   home directory

     ```
     cd $PROJECT_DIR # or just type path in yourself